revankumarz/exoscout/README.md

 - **Auditable by design.** Tools are pure functions returning plain dicts and never raise for expected failures; every claim is logged to a provenance trail.
+- **No claim without evidence.** The verdict is gated on the tools that actually
+  succeeded: a failed literature search yields *"not in archive (literature unchecked)"*, never *"novel"*, and every field carries the reasons behind it.
+  Absence of a search is not evidence of absence.
 - **Graceful degradation.** A flaky archive or an unreachable SIMBAD marks that step failed and the pipeline continues - a triage never crashes on one tool.
 - **Response cache** (`exoscout/cache.py`) with TTL respects API rate limits and makes repeat queries ~500x faster.
+- **Location-independent.** All on-disk state resolves through `exoscout/paths.py` relative to the package, not the working directory, and each location can be overridden (`EXOSCOUT_DATA_DIR`, `EXOSCOUT_MODEL_DIR`, `EXOSCOUT_CACHE_DIR`).
 - **Tested + CI.** Offline `pytest` suite runs on every push via GitHub Actions.
+  The vetting checks are pinned by synthetic light curves with a known answer - a clean planet, an eclipsing binary, a secondary eclipse, a period alias and pure noise - so a regression in the statistics fails the build.

 > Verdicts are **decision-support with a human in the loop**, not authoritative
 > discovery claims.